dagraham/etm-tk/etmTk/help/OVERVIEW.md

 Events and occasions displayed graphically by week.
 Left and right cursor keys change, respectively, to the previous and next week.
 Up and down cursor keys select, respectively, the previous and next items within the given week.
 Items can also be selected by moving the mouse over the item.
 The summary and time period for the selected item is displayed at the bottom of the screen.
 Pressing return with an item selected or control-clicking an item opens a context menu.
 Control-clicking an unscheduled time opens a dialog to create an event for that date and time.

-Pressing "j" opens a dialog to jump to the week containing a fuzzy parsed date.
-Pressing "b" displays a list of busy times for the active week.
+Press *Ctrl-B* to display a list of busy times for the selected week.

 ## Creating New Items

 Items of any type can be created by pressing *Ctrl-I* in the GUI and then providing the details for the item in the resulting dialog.

-An event can also be created by double-clicking in a free period in the Week View - the date and time corresponding to the mouse position will already be entered in the resulting dialog.
+An event can also be created by double-clicking in a free period in the Week View - the date and time corresponding to the mouse position will be entered as the starting datetime when the dialog opens.

 An action can also be created by pressing *Ctrl-Comma* to start a timer for the action.
 You will be prompted for a summary (title) and, optionally, an `@e` entry to specify a starting time for the timer.
 If an item is selected when you press *Ctrl-Comma* then you will have the additional option of creating the action as a copy of the selected item.

 The timer starts automatically when you close the dialog.
 Once the timer is running, pressing *Ctrl-Comma* toggles the timer between running and paused.
 Pressing *Ctrl-Period* when a timer is active (either running or paused) stops the timer and begins a dialog to provide the details of the action - the elapsed time will already be entered.

-While a timer is active, the title, the elapsed time and the status - running or paused - is displayed in the status bar.
+While a timer is active, the title, elapsed time and status - running or paused - is displayed in the status bar.

 ## Editing Existing Items